stefankruijt/stefankruijt/README.md

 ### Hi there 👋

-I'm a detail-oriented DevOps Software Engineer with 7 years of experience in backend development.
-I am a strong believer in always leaving code better than you found it.
+I'm a detail-oriented DevOps Software Engineer with 7 years of experience.
+I am a strong believer in always leaving code better than I found it.
 ****